heptarch/heptarch.github.io/drafts/cone.md

 ## XI. <a href="#toc">Exam</a><a id="sec-11" name="sec-11"></a>

-*One of the following will be marked.*
+*One of the following will be randomly marked.*

 <span style="padding-left: 40px; display:block">
 <i>A.</i> You have a pile of warm metal shavings in the shape of a cone.
 Discuss.